 Italian Baked Beans made with white beans, turkey bacon, rosemary, crushed tomatoes, Italian dry red wine and Asiago and Pecorino Romano cheeses.

-Summer, as you all know, is a time for grilling and barbecues.
-And one menu item can usually be found at most gatherings…baked beans.
-I never particularly cared for the pork and bean variety so I generally never made them myself; though my mother in law makes a great version using chorizo (I’ll have to get that recipe from her one of these days to share with you!).
+Summer is a time for grilling and barbecues.
+One popular menu item can usually be found at most gatherings…baked beans.
+I never particularly cared for the pork and bean variety so I generally never made them myself.

 These Italian Baked Beans were INCREDIBLE!
 Now as you’re looking at the ingredient list, you’re probably thinking there are A LOT of ingredients, but most of them you should already have in your pantry . ~Enjoy!